Moreh Responsibilities

 1. Overseeing the ministries of the Assembly.

-2. Overseeing a system of mishpacha care that will ensure biblically faithful shepherding of members on the Assembly.
+2. Overseeing a system of mishpacha care that will ensure the biblically faithful shepherding of members of the Assembly.

-3. Overseeing the baptism processes on the Assembly.
+3. Overseeing the baptism processes at the Assembly.

-4. Mobilizing and supporting corporate prayer so that it is the visible engine driving all efforts in the Assembly’ congregational life and ministry.
+4. Mobilizing and supporting corporate prayer so that it is the visible engine driving all efforts in the Assembly’s congregational life and ministry.

 5. Ensuring that the Great Awakening mission and strategy to awaken scattered Israel is implemented in the Assembly.